thosgood/this-weeks-finds/markdown/151-200/week189.md

 needs a time-dependent *quadrupole* moment to get gravitational radiation.

-    >I'm wondering if it may be practically possible to generate g-waves
+> I'm wondering if it may be practically possible to generate g-waves
-    >to verify that this radiation in fact exists.
+> to verify that this radiation in fact exists.
 In the threads I've studied
-    >(for example the thread "Gravitational Radiation Detection", around
+> (for example the thread "Gravitational Radiation Detection", around
-    >2000/01) this looks unlikely in our life times.
+> 2000/01) this looks unlikely in our life times.

 Yes, and I hope the figures above begin to explain why!

-    >I believe Hertz was able to transmit and receive EMR in his lab, to
+> I believe Hertz was able to transmit and receive EMR in his lab, to
-    >produce an unequivocal repeatable result.
+> produce an unequivocal repeatable result.
 Such an experiment for
-    >g-waves would be a near holy grail.
+> g-waves would be a near holy grail.

 Yes.

-    >In Dr. Baez's post (2000/01/03) appears an equation for the
+> In Dr. Baez's post (2000/01/03) appears an equation for the
-    >g-wave Power output = 2/45 G M2 L4 w6 / c5, but I haven't
+> g-wave Power output = $2/45 G M^2 L^4 w^6 / c^5$, but I haven't
-    >been able to find a specific reference for the sensitivity of LIGO in
+> been able to find a specific reference for the sensitivity of LIGO in
-    >units of power/area in the 100-300 Hz band.
+> units of power/area in the 100-300 Hz band.

 That's because LIGO sensitivity is usually measured in different units.
-I don't know how much power per area LIGO can detect in the 100-300 hertz frequency band, but by the above figures, detecting a binary neutron star 1000 parsecs away is equivalent to detecting roughly 3 x 10^5 watts / cm^2.
+I don't know how much power per area LIGO can detect in the 100-300 hertz frequency band, but by the above figures, detecting a binary neutron star 1000 parsecs away is equivalent to detecting roughly
+$3\times10^5$ watts / cm\textsuperscript{2}.
 This may seem like a hell of a lot of power per area, and it is, but gravity is such a weak force compared to electromagnetism that one *needs* a hell of a lot more power per area to be able to detect it!